-In 2019, UMF piloted a new First Year Fusion (FYF) program that combines First Year Seminar with a week-long program of Research Learning Experiences for incoming students prior to UMF’s Fall Orientation.
+UMF’s innovative First Year Fusion (FYF) program combines your required First Year Seminar with a week-long pre-semester field program.
 During Fusion Week, students join an intellectual community that is closely mentored by faculty as they travel to various locations across Franklin County, the State of Maine, and this year even globally with a new Fusion program in Japan.
 Together students and faculty explore the theme of their FYF course through highly experiential activities, producing student-directed research and creative projects.

 Participating in the Fusion program permits you to come to campus a week early, move into your room, meet friends, and set a foundation to succeed in college.
-After Orientation, your Fusion course resume with the rest of your Fall classes though the intensive Fusion Week permits your FYF course to finish mid-semester, giving you a chance to focus on fewer course during the crunch of the end of the term.
+After Orientation, your Fusion course resumes with the rest of your Fall classes.
+The intensive Fusion Week permits your FYF course to finish mid-semester, freeing you to focus on your remaining courses during the end-of-term crunch.

 Each Fusion course in Maine has a course fee of $100 to cover course-related travel, food, lodging, and activities.
-The course fee is included with your Fall Tuition and can be paid for through your financial aid and scholarship packages.
+The course fee is included with your Fall tuition and can be paid through financial aid and scholarship packages.

 The Japan Global Fusion course has a course fee of $2,600 to cover all course-related fees, including international travel.
-But incoming students are eligible for a $1,000 scholarship to offset this fee in addition to any financial aid or scholarship packages they may have received.
+Incoming students are eligible for a $1,000 scholarship to offset this fee in addition to any financial aid or scholarship packages they may have received. [this course is now filled]

-Admission in all Fusion courses and the scholarship for the Japan course are based on a first-come/first-serve basis.
+Admission in all Fusion courses and the scholarship for the Japan course are based on a first-come/first-served basis.

 SO APPLY TODAY!